Shabbir Ali: Managerial career

 After retiring as a footballer in 1985, Ali became a coach.
 He earned a first class diploma from the Sports Authority of India.
 He successfully passed the German football association B License coach and also their four-week coaching course, which is equivalent to A License.

 As a coach, Ali proved to be a great success within a short period of time.
-Appointed the Technical Director of the India, Shabbir Ali steered the team to the gold medal in the 1995 South Asian Games in Chennai.
+Appointed the technical director of the India, he steered the team to the gold medal in the 1995 South Asian Games in Chennai.
 It was a superb achievement considering the fact that India failed to win in the three previous South Asian Games at Colombo, Islamabad and Dhaka.
 He remained the Technical Director till the pre-World Cup tournament in Qatar next year.

-In the 1991–92 seasons, he made Mohammedan Sporting the Champion Club of India having won four tournaments and finished runners-up in two others.
+In the 1991–92 seasons, he made Mohammedan Sporting the Champion Club of India, having won four tournaments and finished runners-up in two others.
 Next season, he took up the challenge of coaching a relatively smaller club when he accepted the assignment with Peerless SC.
 It took him only one season to promote the club to the Calcutta Super Division.

-Between 1997 and 1999, Shabbir Ali managed top Goan outfit Salgaocar and established himself as India's best coach.
-Barring a few like PK Banerjee and Syed Nayeemuddin, no other coach in India could win so many titles in such a short span as Shabbir Ali did.
+Between 1997 and 1999, Ali managed top Goan outfit Salgaocar and established himself as India's best coach.
+Barring a few like PK Banerjee and Syed Nayeemuddin, no other coach in India could win so many titles in such a short span as Ali did.

 It started in 1998 when Salgaocar won the Goa Professional League under his guidance and went on to win the Indian Super Cup defeating the National League champions, Mohun Bagan AC.
 Next Salgaocar won the National League title, the only time a Goan team could win it till date.
-Shabbir Ali then took the team to Bombay and won the Rovers Cup.
+Ali then took the team to Bombay and won the Rovers Cup.
 Thereafter, the team flew into Delhi to bag the Durand Cup beating both Mohun Bagan and East Bengal and then tamed Mohun Bagan again in the Super Cup contest.
 No other teams in India have been given such a great run in Indian football in recent years.

 He also managed Churchill Brothers in 2004.
 In 2006, he succeeded Mridul Banerjee as manager of another NFL side Vasco.
 In 2008, he was again appointment head coach of Mohammedan.

-On 2 September 2022, he was unanimously appointed as the Chairman of the All India Football Federation Advisory Committee.
+On 2 September 2022, he was unanimously appointed as the chairman of the All India Football Federation Advisory Committee.
 He is also included in the board of eminent players of the AIFF.

 Football academy

-In February 2021, Ali launched a football academy in Hyderabad named Shabbir Ali Football Academy, that became operational from 1 March.
+In February 2021, Ali launched a football academy in Hyderabad, named Shabbir Ali Football Academy, that became operational from 1 March.
 The academy is also affiliated with Telangana Football Association.